 – You’re completely drunk.
 Happily, it’s time to go home.

 We left Webb and his wife with relief.
 I called her ‘my dear friend’ with a serious face.
 My dad took the wheel, as my head rolled about on Anne’s shoulder.
 I thought about how I preferred her to Webb and to all of the people we saw regularly.
 She was so much better, more honourable, more intelligent.
-My dad spoke little.
-He was definitely absorbed in thinking about Elsa’s arrival.
+My dad didn’t speak much.
+He was definitely absorbed in thinking about Elsa’s stunning arrival.

 – Is she asleep? he said to Anne.

 – Like a little girl.
-She’s relatively well behaved.
+She is relatively well behaved.
 Despite her snapping at that woman earlier.

 My dad began to chuckle.
 Then there was silence.
 Then I heard my dad’s voice again.

 – Anne, I love you.
-And you only.
+Only you.
 Do you believe me?

 – Don’t say that to me so often, it makes me afraid…